-The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages personal/philosophical exemptions to required vaccines.
-The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption Request form must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
-Students who do not have an approved exemption and still have an incomplete immunization record as of the 10th day of classes will have a hold placed on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
+The College of Idaho believes it is in the best interests of the campus community when every student is immunized (population immunity) and, therefore, the College does not allow for personal/philosophical exemptions.
+The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemptions Request Form must be submitted to the Wellness Center for review and approval before arriving on campus for classes, moving into residence halls, or participating in any official College function.
+Students who do not have an approved exemption and still have an incomplete immunization record as of the 10th day of classes will have a hold placed on their account and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
 Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records (including recommended immunizations) may be asked to begin regular testing at their own expense, restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).